MicrosoftDocs/architecture-center/docs/guide/multitenant/considerations/identity.md

 ## User sign-up process for local identities or social identities

 Consider whether your multitenant solution should allow users to sign themselves up for an identity in your solution.
-This might be required if you don't require tenant federation with a customer's identity source.
+This might be required if you don't require federation with a tenant's identity source.
 If a self-sign up process is needed, then you should consider the following questions:

 - Which identity sources are users allowed to sign up from?
 For example, can a user create a local identity as well as use a social identity provider?
 - If only local identities are allowed, will only specific email domains be allowed?
 For example, can a tenant specify that only users who have an @contoso.com email address are permitted to sign-up?
 - Is user verification required?
 For example, will an email or phone verification be used?
 - What is the unique principal name (UPN) that should be used to uniquely identify each local identity?
 For example, email address, username, phone number and rewards card number are all common choices for unique principal names.
 - Do tenant administrators need to approve sign-ups?
-- Do customers require a tenant specific sign-up experience or URL?
-For example, do your customers require a branded sign-up experience when users sign up for their tenant, or do they require the ability to intercept a sign-up request and perform additional validation before it proceeds?
+- Do tenants require a tenant specific sign-up experience or URL?
+For example, do your tenants require a branded sign-up experience when users sign up, or do they require the ability to intercept a sign-up request and perform additional validation before it proceeds?

 ### Tenant access for self sign-up users